 - Engage with your customers through videos and photos

-When you’re thinking about GBP Post content, I’d suggest running through these two key questions:
+When you’re thinking about GBP Post content, I’d also suggest running through these two key questions:

 - What type of GBP Post could you write that would fit into the four suggestions above?